 The Audit Committee consists of a Vice Chairman, who chairs the Committee, and a minimum of two other members of the Board, excluding the CEO and any former member of the Executive Board.
-At least one member has to have recent and relevant financial expertise.
+At least one member has to have recent and relevant financial expertise, the others must be familiar with the issues of accounting and audit.
 In discharging its responsibilities, it has unrestricted access to the Company's management, books and records.
-The Audit Committee supports the Board of Directors in its supervision of financial control through a direct link to KPMG (external auditors) and the Nestlé Group Audit (corporate internal auditors).
+The Audit Committee supports the Board of Directors in its supervision of financial controls through a direct link to KPMG (external auditors) and the Nestlé Group Audit (corporate internal auditors).
 The Audit Committee's main duties include the following: